 2: Maximum capacity

-To give you space during your journey, we're running full frequency services on our busiest routes and deploying double-deck buses wherever possible.
+To give you space during your journey, we're running as many journeys as we can on our busiest routes and deploying double-deck buses wherever possible.
 To avoid overcrowding downstairs, please sit upstairs if you can.
 We're asking passengers not to use certain seats.
 Please respect this guidance.

 3: Protecting our drivers